-What does the University of Reading offer care experienced and estranged students?
+What does the University of Reading offer Care experienced and estranged students?

 At Reading we offer a Care Leavers Bursary of £1,000 per academic year.
-In order to be considered for this Bursary you must meet our definition of a Care Leaver, i.e. someone who has spent time in the care of their local authority/had experience of the care system, is registered on a full-time undergraduate course, is classed as a home student, and is under 25 years of age on 1 August 2022.
+In order to be considered for this Bursary you must meet our definition of a Care Leaver, i.e. someone who has been in Local Authority care for at least 3 months since the age of 14, is registered on a full-time undergraduate course, is classed as a home student, and is under 25 years of age on 1 August 2023.